patrickcole/journal/README.md

 # Journal Notes

+On vacation until Sunday August 26, 2018.
+No entries will be posted from Wednesday August 22, 2018 to Saturday August 25, 2018.

 ## Daily entries for development and/or career to keep track of what I'm reading and spending time on.

 ### 2018